OwenDa/portfolio-1/README.md

   1. Manual testing was carried out to ensure all link works as intended, with external links opening in a new tab.
   2. Functions such as form submission and form validation were manually tested by the developer and can be tested by submitting sample data.
-  3. The developer manually tested to ensure elements such as navigation links, form inputs and so on can be navigated with the tab key ([see Accessibility](#accessibility)).
+  3. The developer manually tested to ensure elements such as navigation links, form inputs and so on can be navigated with the tab key (for full Accessibility testing, [see Accessibility](#accessibility)).
   4. Foreground-to-background colour contrast was tested via multiple [tools](#tools).
   4. [PingDom](https://tools.pingdom.com) was used to test pageload speeds and pages sizes.
 For example, pre-[image optimisation](#performance), PingDom reported a homepage size of 9.4MB, whereas the size was reduced to 2.9MB following optimisation.
   4. A [Lighthouse report](https://developers.google.com/web/tools/lighthouse) was generated for all pages, scoring each page on Performance, Accessibility, Best Practices and SEO.